 Using this Guide

 Begin by reading the CGMM Overview followed by CGMM API User Guide sections.
 It will give detailed knowledge and workflow for a developer on how to successfully integrate CGMM API into their applications.
-The CGMM Tool User Guide section gives the workflow and details about the Authentication, Migration and/or New caGrid User creation.
+The CGMM Tool User Guide section gives the default and alternate behavior workflows and details about the Authentication, Migration and/or New caGrid User creation.
+The section for Integration of CGMM with Container Managed Security provides details on achieving the same.
 Once the CGMM details and pertaining concepts are understood, read the CGMM Installation and Deployment section to know how to install and deploy CGMM Tool with an already working installation of a host application.
 The Appendix A, B and C provide the CGMM properties XSD, Sample CGMM properties configuration file and sample Sync Description configuration file.
 The Glossary is available to clarify abbreviations that are used in this document.

 CGMM Overview